MusicGen-Large (3.3B)

 Extract Signature

-Run the same extraction pipeline on the new audio to get 512D vectors.
+Run the same extraction pipeline on the new audio to get 216D vectors per channel.

 2